 Despite looking far more expensive, Cube is a low-budget film.
 The filmmakers’ ingenuity is to have only built a single set – one of the rooms – and to alter the look of it with the use of multi-coloured lighting.

-Following Cube, director Vincenzo Natali went onto make Cypher (2002), a cool and intelligent thriller about brainwashing and identity; Nothing (2003), a fascinating film about two slackers who suddenly find that the entire world outside of their home has vanished and become an empty white void; the genetically-engineered creature movie Splice (2010); the ghost story Haunter (2013); and the U is for Utopia segment of ABCs of Death 2 (2014); and the Stephen King adaptation In the Tall Grass (2019).
+Following Cube, director Vincenzo Natali went onto make Cypher (2002), a cool and intelligent thriller about brainwashing and identity; Nothing (2003), a fascinating film about two slackers who suddenly find that the entire world outside of their home has vanished and become an empty white void; the genetically-engineered creature movie Splice (2010); the ghost story Haunter (2013); the U is for Utopia segment of ABCs of Death 2 (2014); and the Stephen King adaptation In the Tall Grass (2019).
 For a number of years, Natali was originally announced as the director of the adaptation of J.G.
 Ballard’s High-Rise (2015) and more recently has been announced to direct an adaptation of William Gibson’s seminal Cyberpunk classic Neuromancer (1984).
 Natali also executive produced the Found Footage surveillance stalker film 388 Arletta Avenue (2011), the dream horror Come True (2020) and the William Gibson adapted tv series The Peripheral (2022) and the dream horror Come True (2020).
 These confirm Vincenzo Natali as one of the most promising directors of the 2000s and beyond.
 Co-writer Graeme Manson later co-created the hit cloning tv series Orphan Black (2013-7).